 Every term, CAPA recruits official bloggers and vloggers to record their experience abroad through a weekly submission to the CAPA World blog (capaworld.capa.org).
 In exchange, you’ll receive a $600 grant at the end of the semester or $300 at the end of the summer term.
 Additionally you’ll have access to a $300 semester or $150 summer “explorer fund” to help you generate content for the blog while you’re abroad.
 Your contributions will be shared through our social media platforms.

-The grants and explorer funds for bloggers and vloggers are available to incoming students on a yearly basis and are subject to annual review.
+The grants and explorer funds for bloggers and vloggers are available to incoming students each term and are subject to annual review.

 To be eligible for a CAPA blog or vlog grant, you must:

 - have been accepted to study abroad on a CAPA program the coming term that is 6+ weeks during the summer or 10+ weeks during the semester